EnLifeFund/sublime3-configs/README.md

 # sublime-config

-## Supporting MacOS only as of now.
+## Supporting macOS only as of now.

 1. Download sublime text3 from the official site for your macOS:
 Site : https://www.sublimetext.com/3